Smoked Whole Chicken

 Smoking is the process of flavoring, browning, cooking, or preserving food by exposing it to smoke from burning or smoldering material, most often wood.

-There’s evidence that humans have been smoking since paleolithic times, 3.3 million years ago.
-So, safe to say it is not a new art.
+There’s evidence that humans have been smoking since Paleolithic times, 3.3 million years ago.
+So, it is safe to say that it is not a new art form.

 However, new technology has made smoking easier with smokers that can maintain specific temperatures for long periods of time.
-This allows us not to check on temperatures as often, and the finished product will be done faster because it is in a closed environment and can’t lose heat.
+This allows us to check temperatures less frequently, and the finished product will be completed faster because it is in a closed environment and cannot lose heat.

 The key to good smoking is that you can not rush the process.
 Be patient!
 Always use an instant-read thermometer to check the internal temperature.
 It is done when it’s done.
 There is no rushing the process.